The Most Popular City in Iowa, Ranked

 Iowa City

-Home to the University of Iowa, Iowa City is a college town known for its literary and cultural scene.
-It is home to the Iowa Writers' Workshop and the Iowa City Book Festival.
+Home to the University of Iowa, this city is known for its strong emphasis on arts and literature, hosting the Iowa Writers' Workshop.

 6. 6